 Now we can set up rules to determine which trigger events will send data between our tools.
 Select Add a new trigger to establish your rules for each directional flow.

 NOTE: These triggers are intended to help you keep only the most relevant information in sync to avoid oversharing unnecessary details.
-There can be a lot of variability here that will depend on your particular needs and tool setup.
 You can apply custom labels to your tasks or cards to be even more precise about what kind of data is shared.

 For our Trello to Asana sync, we’ve told the system to create a matching task in Asana for every card in our Trello board with a blue label that was created after our chosen date.
 See below for an example: